semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     Your weight is 74

-N.B: Remember all the input are stored as string even though they are numberical input
+N.B: Remember all the input are stored as string even though they are numerical input

 ```python